kubevela/catalog/addons/traefik/readme.md

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.

+## Version description

+* v2.6.3-1

+This version depends on VelaUX with version `1.5.0-alpha.3`, because the `config-tls-certificate` configuration uses the `CertBase64` UI component.

+> The traefik version is v2.6.3

 ## How to configure

 * ServiceType